OSCEOLA, Ark. (KAIT) - The work to get rid of a building that city officials have called an eyesore has begun.

 Mayor Sally Wilson describes the gas station as an “eyesore."

-“It’s discouraging, and it also lowers the value of the properties,” Mayor Wilson said.
+“It’s discouraging, and it also lowers the value of the properties,” Mayor Wilson said in October.

 She believes the demolition of abandoned properties will give more opportunities for new businesses to come into the city, invite more residents, and reduce crime.